gsarm78/cs230Project/models/model0_encoder_decoder_onestep/README.md

 python convlstm.py
 ```

 By default, pre-trained models are loaded from the `restore` folder.
-Example outputs are stored in the `images` folder
+Example outputs are stored in this folder